Ongoing projects

 The associated strategic partner of Satu Mare County Intercommunity Development Association within this project is the Commune of Hodod.

-The development of a model of governance to address the depopulation of rural areas by improving the processes of planning, management, decision-making and collaboration within rural communities to exploit the potential of abandoned/unused buildings.
+The main objective of the project: the development of a model of governance to address the depopulation of rural areas by improving the processes of planning, management, decision-making and collaboration within rural communities to exploit the potential of abandoned/unused buildings.

 GENPROCURE - Gender Inclusion in Public Procurement